rightsstatements/rightsstatements.github.io/README.md

 ![Create pull request](files/images/create_pull_request.png?raw=true)

+NB: a Pull Request shall be merged only after the build has completed.
+Doing otherwise may create a build error.

 After this, deploy the site (or have it deployed by someone with the right permission) on the staging and/or the production server using the instructions in the Deployment section above.

 ## Adding content